share-me/init_raspberry/README.md

 # Installation

-If you want to change default settings (keyboard layout, IP, password, ports used, Radical initial account/password, ...) please modify this file first:
+If you want to change default settings (keyboard layout, IP, password, ports used, Radical initial account/password, ...) please modify files in:
-- `group_vars/all/main.yml`
+- `group_vars/all/`

 Then launch global playbook